myj899/linearProgrammingProb/README.md

 # LPS

-LPS is a user friendly mathematical tool for solving
+LPS is a user friendly mathematical tool for solving linear programming problems exclusively for feasible solutions.
+The program implements the simplex algorithm using the numpy module to handle matrices to build the backbone of the solver.
+The main algorithm is based on the standard form, (maximization problem), and the duality of simplex is used to optimize minization problems.
+The algorithm does not handle infeasible and infinite solutions.

 ![Main](./readmeImgs/landingScreenshot.png)